Classes and Objects in Typescript| Constructor and Inheritance examples

 })();

-In the above example, Created Employee class.
-It has a name as a property variable name and the constructor is provided, and returned the name object using a getter.
+In the above example, we’ve created the Employee class with a name property variable.
+We provided a constructor and returned the name object using a getter.

 Here is an example of creating objects